In this section

-Enquiries should be directed to Dr. Mark Oliver at firstname.lastname@example.org
+Enquiries should be directed to Prof. Mark Oliver at firstname.lastname@example.org

-All members of the department have an active interest in research in particularly as a means of advancing clinical excellence.
-The current leader to the MCRI Gut and Liver Group is A/Prof. Katie Allen.
+All members of the department have an active interest in research in particular as a means of advancing clinical excellence.
+The current leader of research projects is Prof Winita Hardikar.